The alpha myth

 Called Tatism.

-I believe that a man's life is difficult and he has the sacred duty to become strong to handle such difficulty.
+I believe that a man's life is difficult and he has a sacred duty to become strong to handle such difficulty.

 I believe that men have the sacred duty to approach everything in life from a position of strength.